 www.example.com, the domain name that resolves to the virtual server

-*.example.com are not supported.
+*.example.com.
+Only one wildcard is supported.
 If you require wild card host name matches, use HTTP

 Host:field matches this Host entry.

 Host:condition either, FortiWeb accepts or blocks connections regardless of the